 Your doctor may prescribe a number of different treatments to decrease these side effects.
 Drugs are available to increase production of normal blood cells.
 In addition, when your counts are particularly low, blood transfusions or changes in daily activities may be needed.
 These steps will reduce the chance of fatigue, bleeding, or infection.

-There are no current guidelines to prevent AML.
+There are no current guidelines to prevent acute myelogenous leukemia (AML) because the exact cause is unknown.
 Smoking is the most common risk factor.
 Talk to your doctor about how you can successfully

-Adult acute myeloid leukemia (PDQ): treatment.
+General information about adult acute myeloid leukemia.
 National Cancer Institute website.
 Available at:

-Childhood acute myeloid leukemia/other myeloid malignancies (PDQ): treatment.
+General information about childhood acute myeloid leukemia/other myeloid malignancies.
 National Cancer Institute website.
 Available at:

 http://www.cancer.gov/cancertopics/pdq/treatment/childAML/patient.
 Updated August 13, 2012.
 Accessed October 30, 2012.

-Larson RA, Sievers EL, Stadtmauer EA, et al. Final report of the efficacy and safety of gemtuzumab ozogamicin (Mylotarg) in patients with CD33-positive acute myeloid leukemia in first recurrence.
+Larson RA, Sievers EL, et al. Final report of the efficacy and safety of gemtuzumab ozogamicin (Mylotarg) in patients with CD33-positive acute myeloid leukemia in first recurrence.

-Leukemia–acute myeloid.
+Leukemia–acute myeloid (myelogenous).
 American Cancer Society website.
 Available at:

 http://www.cancer.org/acs/groups/cid/documents/webcontent/003110-pdf.pdf.
 Accessed October 30, 2012.